 I’ve read this great Email Marketing Trendbook for 2017.

-In the book, three of ExpertSender’s email experts, Krzysztof Jarecki, Aleksander Heba and Adam Ambrożewicz talked about some of the trends that might shape email marketing in 2017.
+In the book, three of ExpertSender’s email experts, Krzysztof Jarecki, Aleksander Heba and Adam Ambrożewicz talked about some of the trends that might shape future of email marketing in 2017.

 More context-driven communication.